-“Sundays at Tiffany’s” (movie website) by James Patterson (Website) & Gabrielle Charbonnet is a romance (appropriate for Valentine’s Day).
+“Sundays at Tiffany’s” by James Patterson (Website) & Gabrielle Charbonnet is a romance (appropriate for Valentine’s Day).
 My wife actually borrowed the book and I picked it up after she was done.
 I believe it took me about a day to read it.

 Does James Patterson even writes these books?